alexander-dybdahl/numerical-solutions-PDEs-project-2/README.md

 - First-order convergence in the H1 norm
 - Stable numerical solutions for well-posed problems

-## Contributing

-This project is part of a numerical analysis course.
-Contributions should focus on:

 - Additional test cases
 - Performance improvements
 - Extended boundary condition support
 - Higher-order element implementations